amdigital-co-uk/docs-playbook/docs/6.-Engineering/Structure-and-Patterns/Distributed-Locks.md

 * the process importing file1.jpg gets there first, and grabs a lock (let's assume the key is called `ClientKey.CreateAsset.folder1`)
 * the process importing file2.jpg gets there a second later, can't get the lock, which means that the folder is already being created (so it doesn't need to do anything at all)

-_Note: it's quite possible that the second process may try to carroy on before `folder1` is in the database.
+_Note: it's quite possible that the second process may try to carry on before `folder1` is in the database.
 In which case it will probably throw an exception, but when it retries a few minutes later it will work fine._

 The following debug logging shows `Task 1` grabbing a lock on a key and the running, then `Task 2` attempts to grab the same lock but fails (since `Task 1` has the lock on that key); as a result `Task 2` does not run at all.